WillYallop/simpleforms.js/README.md

 ### Simpleforms.js Config

 Simpleforms.js has a variety of config options you can edit to get the library setup how you like.
-To apple the config before you initialise the library you will want to add the following:
+To apply your custom config you should add the following before you run simpleForms.initialise(myForm) function.

 ```javascript
 simpleForms.config({